mahmoudSh58/Kodekloud-100-Days-Of-DevOps/task-57.md

-> Create a Pod that prints a greeting message using environment variables
+## Create a Pod that prints a greeting message using environment variables
->
+> Create file `print-envars-greeting.yaml` using `vim print-envars-greeting.yaml` and add the following content:
 ``` yaml
 kind: Pod
 apiVersion: v1